Okpara007/blog_api/README.md

+"" JWT Authentication
+To get authnenticated user token Run: mutation {
+  tokenAuth(username: "admin", password: "admin") {
+    token
+    refreshToken
+  }
+}

+Add the token to your GraphQL requests as a Bearer token:
+{
+  "Authorization": "Bearer <your_token_here>"
+} ""

 Blog API with GraphQL

 This Django-based blog API supports creating, updating, deleting, and querying posts, authors, and comments.
 JWT authentication secures the GraphQL endpoint.